Voyage Overview

 Junior Suite

-The Greg Mortimer’s four Junior Suites take in some impressive scenery from their vantage points on Deck 7.
+The Greg Mortimer’s four Junior Suites take in some impressive scenery from their vantage points high on the ship.
 When you aren’t enjoying a landing, you can relax in the suites’ separate lounge area, or just watch the world float by from the private balcony.
-The Junior Suite features additional amenities including 1 free pair of binoculars per suite, free stocked mini bar (stocked once only) and 1 free bottle of champagne.
+Additional inclusions feature 1 free pair of binoculars per suite, free stocked mini bar (stocked once only, not replenished), 1 free bottle of champagne and gratuity of $15/person per day for the crew included.

 Cabin & balcony combined size: 419 sq. ft.
 (39m2)